SummitCollie/telegram-dogbot/README.md

 ## TODO
 * AI summarizer
-* Rake task which auto-deletes old messages
+* Rake task which auto-deletes old messages and users/chats with no messages
 * Some UI to jump to previous summary in telegram (next summary btn would be cool too)

 ## Install